How Much Will it Cost?

 School of Music

-School of Music scholarships is typically awarded to incoming Music majors, based upon the quality of the audition and other criteria.
+School of Music scholarships are typically awarded to incoming students, based on the quality of the audition, interview, and other criteria.
 New and current students are encouraged to seek out all eligible funds through the KU Academic Works Scholarship website.
 This is the main page for funding opportunities across the university.
-Inquiries about School of Music scholarships may be directed to the Scholarships Coordinator, Dr. Matthew Smith.
+Inquiries about School of Music scholarships may be directed to your Area Coordinator or the Scholarships Coordinator, Dr. Matthew Smith.

 The School of Music awards graduate teaching assistantships in all areas.
 On occasion, graduate research assistantships are available in music education and music therapy.
 Award amounts generally range from $3,400 - $13,600 per year and carry with them tuition waivers ranging from 25% to 100% depending upon the percentage of the appointment.
 The School makes about 80 appointments each year.
-They are renewable upon mutual agreement for up to two years for master’s work, three years for doctoral work or five years combined.
-Contact your primary professor or area coordinator for more information.
+They are renewable upon mutual agreement for up to two years for master’s work, three years for doctoral work, or five years combined.
+Contact your primary professor or Area Coordinator or more information.

-The School employs many students annually to work as accompanists, stage managers, ensemble librarians, classroom assistants, laboratory monitors, office assistants, librarians, recital monitors, recording assistants, and stage crew.
+The School of Music employs many students annually to work as accompanists, stage managers, ensemble librarians, classroom assistants, laboratory monitors, office assistants, librarians, recital monitors, recording assistants, and stage crew.
 You must be a current student to be eligible.
-Go to KU's Employment site to search for these positions.
+Search for student hourly positions on the KU Employment website.
 The University of Kansas is an Equal Opportunity/Affirmative Action institution committed to a policy of equal opportunity in student admissions, student financial assistance, and faculty/ staff employment.

 The Office of Graduate Studies offers many sources of funding, including fellowships, assistantships, and student awards.

 The Office of Graduate Studies strongly encourages the use of Pivot to explore external scholarships and awards.
 Access Pivot.

 Please note, that eligibility for many of these funding opportunities requires a current FAFSA on file.
 Remember to submit a FAFSA each year, the earlier the better!